Willeede/thinkalike_project/docs/CONTRIBUTING.md

 # Contributing to ThinkAlike

 Thank you for your interest in contributing to ThinkAlike!
-We welcome contributions from everyone, and we believe that a diverse and inclusive community is essential for building a truly ethical and human-centered platform.
-Every contribution, no matter how small, is valuable.
+We welcome contributions from everyone, and we believe that a diverse and inclusive community is essential for building a truly ethical and innovative platform.

 This guide provides detailed information on how to contribute to the project.
 Please read it carefully before submitting your first contribution.